Branched covers and matrix factorizations: Hypersurfaces of finite matrix factorization type

 By Proposition \ref{thm:flat_sharp_and_sharp_flat}, these seven factorizations, and each of their corresponding shifts, give the complete list of non-isomorphic indecomposable objects in $\MatFac{S}{3}{y^4}$ (21 in total). \end{example}

 To end this section, we discuss the relationship between the $2$-MF type of $f$ and the $d$-MF type of $f$ for $d > 2$.
+In one direction, we have the following consequence of Theorem \ref{thm:B}.

-\begin{lem} Let $S$ be a regular local ring, $f$ a non-zero non-unit in $S$, and $d \ge 2$.
+\begin{cor} Let $S$ be a regular local ring, $f$ a non-zero non-unit in $S$, and $d \ge 2$.
 If $f$ has finite $d$-MF type, then $f$ has finite $k$-MF type for all $2\leq k \leq d$.
-In particular, if $f$ has finite $d$-MF type for some $d\ge 2$, then $R=S/(f)$ has finite CM type. \end{lem}
+In particular, if $f$ has finite $d$-MF type for some $d\ge 2$, then $R=S/(f)$ has finite CM type. \end{cor}